qiuxintao101/cobra/docs/detail.rst

-  The first column should always be sample names that exactly match the sample names used in config.yaml The samples that you want to perform a Differential Peak Calling (DE) on using limma and deseq should be marked by the  ``comp`` columns more on this below
+  The first column should always contain the sample names that exactly match the sample names used in the config.yaml file.
+  The samples that you want to perform a Differential Peak Calling (DE) on using limma and deseq should be marked by the  ``comp`` columns.
+More on this below.

   .. warning:: This is important!
 The  ``control`` should be marked with a 1, and the  ``treatment`` should be marked with a 2.

-  It is recommended that if you should have a “replicates” column to denote different samples, it is a good idea to not only have each of the sample names be unique, but also make sure that the associated metadata is unique as well to each sample.
-  The rest of the  metadata columns are up to the user to write.
+  The remaining metadata columns are up to the user to write.
 Sample must always be first, and you are allowed to have as many ``comp_XXXX`` columns as you want at the end.
-All of the middle columns are your metadata (for this example, this is cell, condition, treatment, replicates)
+All of the middle columns are your metadata (for this example, this is cell, condition, treatment, replicates).

-  Again, make this in excel so that all of the spacing is done correctly and save it out as a .txt or .csv file.
+  Again, make this in excel so that all of the spacing is done correctly and save it out as a .csv file.
 This is the most common bug, so please follow this.

-  .. warning:: Common Problems with  ``metasheet`` Characters to avoid: ("-", "(", ")", " ", "/", "$") To avoid bugs, the only punctuation that should be used is the underscore “_”.
+  .. warning:: Common Problems with  ``metasheet`` Characters to avoid: ("-", "(", ")", " ", "/", "$").
+To avoid bugs, the only punctuation that should be used is the underscore “_”.
 Dashes, periods, etc, could cause a bug because there is a lot of table formatting and manipulation, or they are invalid characters in R.

-  .. note:: CoBRA parses the meta file and will convert MOST of these invalid characters into '.'--dollarsigns will just be dropped.
+  .. note:: CoBRA parses the metadata file and will convert MOST of these invalid characters into '.'--dollarsigns will just be dropped.
 The CoBRA parser will also convert between dos/mac files to unix format.

   .. note:: It is very important that you know that samples ``A`` is what you mark with 1, and samples ``B`` is what you mark with a 2.
 You should name your output following this format as well  ``comp_B_over_A`` This will let the reader know what the output DE files refer to.
-Deseq:  ``baseMeanA`` refers to samples ``A``, which follows condition 1 and ``baseMeanB`` refers to samples ``B`` which follows condition 2. logfc is ``B/A``
+Deseq:  ``baseMeanControl`` refers to samples ``A``, which follows condition 1 and ``baseMeanTreatment`` refers to samples ``B`` which follows condition 2. logfc is ``B/A``

   .. warning:: Do not change the samples data after you started an analysis.
 You may introduce inconsistencies that will result in error messages.
-If you need to alter the sample data, we strongly advise to recalculate all steps in the pipeline.
+If you need to alter the sample data, we strongly advise you to rerun all steps in the pipeline.

 Output